7091lapS/Resume/README.md

 I have built projects using the following frameworks:
 - **Sinatra** - Helped me gain a good understainding of REST and CRUD principles. ([Here](https://github.com/7091lapS/chitter-challenge) is my go at building a twitter clone, and [this](https://github.com/ShuflCast/podcast_api_sinatra) is an API I built as part of our final project).
-- **Ruby-on-Rails** - Became confident with MVC, model creation, ActiveRecord associations and migrations, AWS file storage. ([My Instagram clone](https://github.com/7091lapS/instagram-challenge)).
+- **Ruby-on-Rails** - Became confident with MVC, model creation, ActiveRecord associations and migrations, Amazon Web Services file storage. ([My Instagram clone](https://github.com/7091lapS/instagram-challenge)).
 - **AngularJs** - Became familiar with directives, services and filters and learned the advantages of using a js framework in the construction of one-page applications.
 - **Ionic** - Had to quickly learn the framework once we decided to build a mobile app ([rand(Cast)](https://github.com/ShuflCast/randCast)) for our final project.